DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onContextMenuShowing.md

 ---
 ---
 ##### shortDescription
-A function that is executed before a context menu item is displayed.
+A function that is executed before a context menu is displayed.

 ##### param(e): Object
 Information about the event that caused the function's execution.